nemster/radix_pump/README.md

 ### launch

-The creator of a coin can call this method to start the launching phase of his fair launched coin.
+The creator of a coin can call this method to start the launching phase of his fair or random launched coin (quick launch doesn't need it).
 The minimum possible values for the arguments of this method depends on the values the component owner specified in `update_time_limits`.

 ```